ami-iit/human-model-generator/README.md

 `Python src/GenerateModel.py`

-The generated template is named `humanModelGenerated.urdf` and saved in the folder `models/humanModelTemplate`.
+The generated template is named `Subject_Name.urdf` and saved in the folder `models/humanModel`.

 # Maintainers